-In 2000 the cancer center had seven research investigators and today there are eighteen qualified clinicians specializing in medical oncology, hematology, surgical oncology, radiation oncology and radiology.
+In 2000 the cancer center had seven research investigators and today there are twenty-one qualified clinicians specializing in medical oncology, hematology, surgical oncology, radiation oncology and radiology.

-Some of the clinical trials supported by Hackers for Hope have led to new treatment drugs on the market and/or assuring their effectiveness.
+Some of the clinical trials supported by Hackers for Hope have led to new treatment drugs on the market, new indications and/or assuring their effectiveness.